Woody230/GradleExtensions/README.md

 * androidExtension getter to find the `CommonExtension` as the extension model for the application or library plugin.

+### function

+General Gradle extensions.

+* `localProperties` extension to get the local.properties file from the root directory
+    * The logic is the same as the Android gradle plugin.

 ### multiplatform

 Kotlin Multiplatform gradle plugin extensions: